tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 > A simple Ruby Gem to bootstrap dependencies for setting up and maintaining
 > a local Jekyll environment in sync with GitHub Pages

-So if we have [Bundler] installed and a `Gemfile` containing
+So if we have [Bundler] installed and a `Gemfile` containing:

 ```ruby
 gem 'github-pages', group: :jekyll_plugins
 ```

-We can install Jekyll and its dependencies at the correct versions with
+We can install Jekyll and its dependencies at the correct versions:

 ```shell
 bundle install
 ```

-We can keep this in sync with the current GitHub Pages by regularly running
+We can keep this in sync with the current GitHub Pages by regularly running:

 ```shell
 bundle update
 ```

-And we can generate and serve our content locally with
+And we can generate and serve our content locally:

 ```shell
 bundle exec jekyll serve